Veterinary Surgery at Deer Park

-With each surgical procedure we perform at our Suffolk County animal hospital, we practice stringent surgical protocols.
+With each surgical procedure we perform at our Deer Park animal hospital, we practice stringent surgical protocols.

 During each surgery, a dedicated nurse will administer anesthesia and use electronic patient monitoring equipment to continuously monitor your pet.
 We also provide pain management.